luizbgomide/sovereign/feats.md

 ## Specialist

 You are remarkably talented at a particular skill.
 Whether a marvelous cat burglar, a famed athlete, a brilliant scholar, or some other savant, your expertise is extremely reliable.
-You may take this Focus more than once for different skills.
+You may take this Feat more than once for different skills.

 ### Level 1